axelerant/blt-full-stack-automated-tests/SetUp_README.md

     $ vagrant ssh
     ```

-5. Set-up a local Drupal site with an empty database by following first command.
+5. Set up a local Drupal site with an empty database by following first command.
 Just to add a note that If it is a multisite we can identify a specific site.
    ```
      $ blt setup
     ```